nprapps/nprapps.github.com/_posts/2019-07-12-elections-2020-jobs.markdown

 ## About the team

 We’re a small group of designers, developers, photographers, videographers, animators and photo editors, developers and designers in the NPR newsroom who make visual journalism.
-Check out our [github account](https://github.com/nprapps) and [team blog](https://blog.apps.npr.org/) to see more of the projects we work on.
+Check out our [Github account](https://github.com/nprapps) and [team blog](https://blog.apps.npr.org/) to see more of the projects we work on.

 ## How to apply